How to Identify and Attract a Gray Catbird

 Gray Catbird Nest and Eggs

-A male catbird may help gather nesting materials, but the female solely builds the nest.
+A male catbird may help gather twigs, bark and other nesting materials, but the female solely builds the cup-shaped nest.
 It takes about five days to build the bulky, open-cup-shaped structure.
-Look for these nests hidden in dense shrubs or vines about 4 feet off the ground.
+Look for these nests hidden in low dense shrubs or vines about 4 feet off the ground.

 - Nest: Builds nest in a garden shrub or thickets near creeks or swamps